budarin/ts-css-loader/README.md

 This loader is a fork of the well-known loader [typings-for-css-modules-loader](https://github.com/Jimdo/typings-for-css-modules-loader)

-The purpose of creating yet another typescript generation loader for css-modules is the ability to use it in an isomorphic application in conjunction with [style-loader/usable](https://github.com/webpack-contrib/style-loader) and [fake-style-loader](https://github.com/dferber90/fake-style-loader).
+The purpose of creating yet another typescript generation loader for css-modules is the ability to use it in an isomorphic application in conjunction with [style-loader/usable](https://github.com/webpack-contrib/style-loader)(is used in browser to use or unse component's stylesheets) and [fake-style-loader](https://github.com/dferber90/fake-style-loader)(is used on server side to get source css from component's stylesheet).

 `style-loader/usable` adds 2 methods to the css-modules interface: